-Our aim in constructing the classifier is to maximize accuracy both within a single domain and across domains.
-To this end we use datasets from three subject domains: football, politics and finance, for the subjectivity classification task and documents from two subject domains: movie reviews and restaurant reviews for the review classification task.
+Our aim in constructing the classifier is to maximize accuracy both on a single topic and across topics.
+To this end we use datasets from three topic domains: football, politics and finance, for the subjectivity classification task and documents from two topic domains: movie reviews and restaurant reviews for the review classification task.
 We are interested in how well a classifier trained on documents from one domain performs in another.
-We identify the different subject domains in order to determine how well the classifier performs across multiple subject domains for the same genre classification task.
-Because genre is orthogonal to topic we wish to build classifiers that perform well in subject domains other than the one used to build the classifier.
+We identify the different topics in order to determine how well the classifier performs across multiple topics for the same genre classification task.
+If genre is orthogonal to topic we should be able to build classifiers that perform well on topics other than the one used to build the classifier.
 For example, a classifier built to recognize whether a document is subjective or objective by training it on documents about football should ideally be able to recognize subjective documents that are about topics other than football such as finance or politics (Figure 1).

 The practical effort involved in building a genre classifier is considerable.
 A human must label a number of examples to train the classifier.
 It is essential to minimize this human effort.
 Because of this we aim to build genre classifiers with good domain transfer.
-Because of the amount of human effort involved in constructing a genre classifier, it should be reusable across multiple subject domains.
-If it has to be retrained every time it is to be used in a new subject domain, the amount of work required to maintain it will be considerable and in high volume digital library scenario could be prohibitive.
+Because of the amount of human effort involved in constructing a genre classifier, it should be reusable across multiple topic domains.
+If it has to be retrained every time it is to be used in a new topic domain, the amount of work required to maintain it will be considerable and in a high volume digital library scenario could be prohibitive.